This is your typical account for a faculty, staff, students, and applicants. This account gives a user access to

 contract.
 They lose access to GullNet at the end of their contract, however.

-• Faculty retirees, or emeriti, continue to have email and network access (but not GullNet
+• Faculty retirees, or emeriti, continue to have email and network access for 3 years and will need to reply if the prefer to continue (but not GullNet

 When a student graduates or otherwise leaves the university, the student retains their SU account

-for one year, after which it is disabled.
+for one year, after which it is deleted.
 For normal alumni, their account will be exactly the same

 as an SU account.